Assessment and Accreditation

 EMPOWER.
 INVEST.
 IMPACT.

 McNeese State University offers nationally accredited initial-certification baccalaureate and post-baccalaureate programs.
-As a member of the US PREP Coalition, the Burton College of Education offers a collective system of expert support for teacher candidates designed around the vision of building effective teacher candidate competencies to meet the needs of all P-12 students.
+As a member of the US PREP Coalition III, the Burton College of Education designed a collective system of expert support for teacher candidates around the vision of building effective teacher candidate competencies to meet the needs of all P-12 students.
+At the advanced level, the Burton College of Education offers a Master of Education degree in Curriculum and Instruction providing each candidate with mentor teacher training, a concentration area add-on, and clock hours applying to the Educational Leader Level 1 (EDL 1) Certificate: Alternate Pathway 2.

 The McNeese State University Burton College of Education’s mission aligns with the University’s desire to change lives by creating exemplary educational experiences that empower our candidates, invest in our communities, and impact the world.
 We are committed to developing graduates fully prepared for their careers and who positively influence the communities in which they serve by supporting the success, health, and well-being for all.

 The Burton College of Education positively promotes the education profession to P-12 students, current P-12 teachers, and adults looking for a second-career opportunity.
-Intentional efforts have been initiated to recruit candidates from all backgrounds and interests through Educators Rising partnerships with regional high schools, a partnership with the Call Me MISTER program, annual Unlock Education Regional Conferences, annual MPACT on Education Conferences, minors in education, and social media campaigns.
+Intentional efforts have been initiated to recruit candidates from all backgrounds and interests through Educators Rising partnerships with regional high schools, annual Unlock Education Regional Conferences, annual MPACT on Education Conferences, annual Explore Tours, and social media campaigns.

 The Burton College of Education also strives to continue to strengthen its partnership with local districts by hosting shared governance meetings, collaborating to fill workforce needs, supporting residency candidates with certified mentor teachers and site supervisors, and continuously working together to make data-driven improvements to our programs.